F. A. Q. on Teacher Training Courses & Providers

 8. Overseas Students

 Further registration and strict rules apply to supply overseas students because such registration enables the organisation to issue Australian government student visas for the intending student.
 Educational Institutions which provide courses for international students are legally required to register on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) and to comply with the Educational services for Overseas Students Act (ESOS), which is principally designed as consumer protection for overseas students.
-The Health Institute offers overseas students study for upto three years for Advanced Diploma in Ayurveda.
-Courses
+The Health Institute offers overseas students study for upto three years for both qualifications, Advanced Diploma in Ayurveda and Advanced Diploma in Yoga Courses

 The Health Institute Cricos Provider code is: 03098E